 Appolonia, the mixed-use urban development near Accra, has launched its first urban design and architectural competition.
 The contest has been initiated to search for designs for a 500-unit affordable housing estate as the first phase of a 2,500 unit development on 161 acres of land.

 The competition, in partnership with Ghana Home Loans and the Ghana Institute of Architects, has a deadline for submission of entries by 5th March 2017.
-The winning entries will be displayed publicly in March.

 Twenty shortlisted competitors, made up of 12 local firms and eight foreign firms, have been invited for the competition.
 Three firms will be selected as winners for prizes of USD 15,000, USD 10,000 and USD 5,000 for first, second and third places, respectively.